Who needs a Citizenship Certificate?

 Immigroup statistics for Citizenship Certificate service

-- Average processing time for Citizenship Certificate regular filing: 6 months
+- Average processing time for Canadian Citizenship Certificate regular filing: 6 months

-- Average processing time for Citizenship Certificate urgent filing: 20-30 business days
+- Average processing time for Certificate of Canadian Citizenship urgent filing: 20-30 business days

-- Average processing time for Citizenship Certificate top priority filing: 15 business days
+- Average processing time for Canadian Citizenship Certificate top priority filing: 15 business days

 - Mistakes made by Immigroup per 100 applications: 0%

 - Updated - monthly on the same date, by 3rd day of month